 A doctor can misdiagnose a stroke by not determining which type of stroke it is, missing it completely, or diagnosing it as some other type of illness.
 The following are some of the common illnesses mistakenly diagnosed when a patient is actually suffering a stroke:

 Because migraines are often severe headaches that occur on one side of the head, they can be mistaken for a stroke.
-Vision issues, another symptom of stroke, often occur with migraines further increasing the chances of misdiagnosis.
+Vision issues, another stroke symptom, often occur with migraines further increasing the chances of misdiagnosis.

-An ear infection can cause balance issues, head pain, and dizziness – all symptoms of stroke as well.
+An ear infection can cause balance issues, head pain, and dizziness – all stroke symptoms as well.

 Hypoglycemia occurs when a person’s blood sugar is very low, and it can mimic the symptoms of a stroke.
 A doctor should be able to rule it out fairly quickly with a blood glucose test, but it also can be misdiagnosed instead of a stroke.